From left to right: Xavier Cabré, Joaquim Ortega (photo by Xènia Fuentes, UB), and Xavier Tolsa.

 “It’s a great honour, and I feel truly flattered,” says Ortega.
 “I’ve never participated in an International Congress of Mathematicians, and I’m excited about this opportunity.
 Mathematics also has a strong social component; beyond the private joy of solving a problem, it’s always gratifying to receive recognition from your peers.
 I’m also looking forward to sharing some of the problems I’ve been working on recently and gaining a broad overview of the latest developments and trends in modern mathematics.”

-On the presence of Catalan researchers at the event, he notes: “This edition features more Catalan speakers than ever before.
+On the presence of Catalan researchers at the event, he notes, “This edition features more Catalan speakers than ever before.
 I believe it reflects the level of research we’ve reached as a community and the international visibility that our predecessors worked so hard to build.”

-The participation of these three researchers highlights the strength and international standing of mathematical research carried out in Catalonia.
+The participation of these researchers highlights the strength and international standing of mathematical research carried out in Catalonia.

 The full list of invited speakers is available at the following link: ICM 2026 Speakers.